-A lot of knitting yarn comes in perfectly manageable packages like balls and skeins.
-All you have to do to get started knitting is pull the end of the yarn from the outside (or center) of the ball or skein, cast on, and go.
+A lot of knitting yarn comes in perfectly manageable packages like balls and pull skeins.
+All you have to do to get started knitting is grab the end of yarn from the outside or center of the ball or skein, cast on, and go.

-Not so with knitting yarn that comes in a hank; a hank is basically a big loop of yarn.
-When you buy a hank of yarn, it’s usually twisted into a yarn pretzel for easier shipping.
-When you unfold it, you’ll have a big loop or doughnut of yarn.
+Not so with knitting yarn that comes in a hank!
+A hank is basically a big loop of yarn.
+When you buy a hank of yarn, it’s usually twisted into a pretzel-like shape for easier shipping.
+When you unfold it, you’ll have a big circle or doughnut of yarn.

-You can’t knit with it the way it is; you’ll make a huge mess and lose a good deal of sanity trying to make it right.
-The good news is, it’s completely easy to convert a hank of yarn into a ball of yarn.
+You can’t knit with it the way it is.
+You’ll likely make a huge mess and may lose your sanity trying to make it right.
+The good news is, it’s pretty straightforward to convert a hank of yarn into a ball of yarn.

-- If a contrasting yarn is used, you can either untie the threads or cut them, making sure you don’t cut your working yarn in the process.
+If a contrasting yarn is used, you can either untie those threads or cut them, making sure you don’t cut your working yarn in the process.

-- Turn two dining room chairs back-to-back.
-Put them close enough together so that the yarn stays up when stretched over the backs of the chairs.
+Turn two dining room chairs back-to-back and drape the yarn over them.
+Put them close enough together so that the yarn will stay up when stretched over the backs of the chairs.

-- If you have a hank of yarn with a small circumference, you could probably wrap it around just one chair back.
+If you have a hank of yarn with a small circumference, you may be able to wrap it around just one chair back.

-- As you wind, you'll work your way around the yarn on the chair.
+As you wind, you'll be unwinding your way around the yarn oval on the chair.
 You shouldn't have any tangles using this method, but it's always possible the strands of yarn can get caught up in themselves, so wind slowly and carefully.